Cyclic ether-based electrolyte solutions for potassium metal batteries

 Abstract

 Potassium metal batteries (KMBs) are promising candidates for large-scale energy storage due to the high abundance of potassium and its very low reduction potential.
-However, poor reversibility during plating and stripping due to the high reactivity of the potassium metal anode and the formation of an unstable solid electrolyte interphase (SEI) hinders its practical implementation.
-In this work, the physical and electrochemical properties of two new electrolyte solutions using weakly coordinating solvents, consisting of potassium bis(fluorosulfonyl)imide (KFSI) in tetrahydrofuran (THF) and 2-methyltetrahydrofuran (MeTHF) are reported.
-Both electrolyte solutions enabled reversible potassium metal plating/stripping, achieving a Coulombic efficiency (CE) of about 99% for 500 cycles at 0.5 mA cm‾2 and 1 mAh cm‾2.
-Various characterization techniques were used to analyze the influence of the solvation structure on the chemical composition of the SEI formed in the electrolyte solutions.
+However, poor reversibility during plating and stripping due to the high reactivity of the potassium metal anode and the formation of an unstable solid electrolyte interphase (SEI) hinders their practical implementation.
+This work conducts a comparative analysis of two electrolyte solutions based on weakly coordinating solvents, consisting of potassium bis(fluorosulfonyl)imide (KFSI) in tetrahydrofuran (THF) and 2-methyltetrahydrofuran (MeTHF).
+The physical and electrochemical properties of these electrolyte solutions, as well as the plating and stripping behavior of potassium metal on aluminum current collectors, were investigated.
+Furthermore, this study attempts to demonstrate how solvent structure modulates solvation behavior, which governs SEI formation and thereby determines electrochemical performance.
+Both electrolyte solutions enabled reversible potassium metal plating/stripping, achieving a coulombic efficiency (CE) of about 99% for 500 cycles at 0.5 mA cm−2 and 1 mAh cm−2.
 Spectroscopic analysis unveiled the formation of contact ion pairs (CIPs) and aggregates (AGGs), resulting in the formation of an anion-derived SEI.
-Cycling in full cells with an organic cathode material gave the proof of concept for the application of these new electrolytes in potassium metal batteries.
+Cycling in full cells with an organic cathode material gave the proof of concept for the application of these electrolyte solutions in potassium metal batteries.

 Supplementary files